Updating templates and metadata

 Both actions are of course possible and we pass to briefly explain how to carry them out.

-From the main template page one can access to the metadata edition interface by clicking on the Edit Document Metadata button available in the Actions tool box.
+From the main template page one can access to the metadata edition interface by clicking on the Edit data button available in the template info box of the main template interface.

-You will be able to change all data: name, category, tags, etcetera, but the document template itself (see below).
+You will be able to change all data: name, category, tags, etcetera, but the document template itself:

 Updating the document template